appscode/g2/README.md

 G2
 ==========

 G2 is a server, worker and client implementation of [Gearman](http://gearman.org/) in [Go Programming Language](http://golang.org).
-It contains two sub-packages:

-The client package is used for sending jobs to the Gearman job server, and getting responses from the server.
+The client package is used for sending jobs to the Gearman job server and getting responses from the server.

 	"github.com/appscode/g2/client"

 The worker package will help developers in developing Gearman worker service easily.

 	"github.com/appscode/g2/worker"

+The gearadmin package implements a client for the [gearman admin protocol](http://gearman.org/protocol/).

+    "github.com/appscode/g2/gearadmin"

 [![GoDoc](https://godoc.org/github.com/appscode/g2?status.png)](https://godoc.org/github.com/appscode/g2)